QuantumFF/aldex/memory-bank/activeContext.md

 ## Next Steps

-1. Implement Edit/Delete functionality for albums.
-2. Set up TanStack Router for more robust URL-based routing.
+1. Set up TanStack Router for more robust URL-based routing.
-3. Polish UI and UX.
+2. Polish UI and UX.